DevExpress-Examples/maui-collection-view/Readme.md

 ## What's in This Repository

 An example in this repository allows you to get started with the Collection View component and explore its basic functionality.
-It demonstrates how to bind the view to a data source, apply an item template, sort, and group data items.
+It demonstrates how to bind the view to a data source, apply an item template, sort and group data items.

 ![Collection View](Images/step-4.png)